Jean-Tinland/vscode-theme-night-shift/README.md

 Or install this theme from the extension panel : search for "_desaturated theme_".

 You can find this theme in the Visual Studio Code Marketplace.

+## Misc

+Do not hesitate to contact me if you have some suggestions of improvements.

 **Enjoy!**